-- On 24 February 2022, Russian armed forces launched a military offensive into Ukraine.
-The Company's direct exposure to the war in Ukraine through its underwriting and investment portfolio has so far been limited.
-The Company is also closely monitoring the indirect impact of the conflict on the Company's financial condition driven by the conflict's contribution to the global inflationary and recessionary pressures, and the increased volatility in the financial markets. - Headline Consumer Prices Index ("CPI") in recent periods has been significantly higher than the long-run average between 2011-19, which has increased the level of uncertainty in our reserve estimates.
+- The Company does not have material exposure to any recent external events (e.g. Ukraine War, Israel/Hamas conflict), however we continue to monitor our financial resilience and adapt our risk management in order to manage any adverse impact to the Company from the current geopolitical and macroeconomic uncertainty. - Headline Consumer Prices Index ("CPI") in recent periods has been significantly higher than the long-run average between 2011-19, which has increased the level of uncertainty in our reserve estimates.
 However, it should be noted that drivers of insurance claims costs vary by class and include other factors such as social inflation, wage inflation, medical/legal costs (all of which can be correlated with headline CPI to a greater or lesser degree).
 In response to this increased uncertainty, we have built a bespoke inflation reserve model to estimate the potential impact of elevated inflation on the reserves.
 The model applies inflation forecasts for key claims drivers to future calendar year reserve payments by year and major portfolio.
-The results of this model have been considered in the Company's year-end 2022 reserves.
+The results of this model have been considered in the Company's year-end 2023 reserves.